National Cycle Route 725: Route

 Between Darlington and Newcastle, the route is largely proposed to follow close to the historic Great North Road, many parts of which are numbered here as the contemporary A167 road.

-The proposed route starts in Darlington, heading North close to the A167 road and crossing the over the East Coast Main Line and the River Wear as it approaches Durham.
+The proposed route starts in Darlington, heading North close to the A167 road and crossing over the East Coast Main Line and the River Wear as it approaches Durham.
 The route follows historic 1930's cycleways north out of Durham.

 The route passes through the centre of Chester le Street before crossing under the A1(M) motorway at Birtley and passing the Angel of the North.

 The route follows the A167 Durham Road into Gateshead before crossing the River Tyne on the Tyne Bridge.

 Next the route passes through the centre of Newcastle, past the Civic Centre and through the Newcastle University campus.

 Heading North out of Newcastle, the route follows close to the B1318, to the outskirts of the city, passing Great Park and Hazlerigg before heading North-East through Cramlington to Blyth.